EnoxyuM/enoxyum.github.io/README.md

 ### Project & Settings Management

 *   **Projects:** All your code is saved in your browser's **IndexedDB**.
 This means your work is persistent across browser sessions on the same machine.

-*   **Editor Theme:** Your custom color preferences are saved in **LocalStorage**.
-You can export these settings via the `Export` button in the color picker menu to back them up or share them.